joaomauricio5/100-days-of-code/log.md

 <a name="day2"></a>
 ### Day 2: 26 February 2022, Saturday

-**Today's Progress**: Today I started the 2nd part of Apple's [Introducing SwiftUI Tutorial](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views) and made some progress, but ultimately got stuck for a while, specifically in the part where we need to extract data from a JSON file and assign it to an object.
+**Today's Progress**: Today I started the 2nd part of Apple's [Introducing SwiftUI Tutorial](https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation) (Building Lists and Navigation) and made some progress, but ultimately got stuck for a while, specifically in the part where we need to extract data from a JSON file and assign it to an object.
 Although we have access to the code that does exactly that, I'm not yet 100% understanding it, and I have the feeling that understanding this is going to be really useful.
 However, today I'm pretty tired from work (arrived home at 9PM) so I put JSON on hold until tomorrow and I worked on something a little bit simpler.
 I finished the Enums section of Codecademy's [iOS Developer Career Path](https://www.codecademy.com/learn/paths/ios-developer), which allowed me code a little bit with iterating over enums, extracting and assigning rawValues, associated values, as well as defining/using methods and computed properties within enums.

 **Key Takeaways**: